-From Tramore I traveled to The Copper Coast which stretching for 25 km between Tramore and Dungarvan in County Waterford.
+From Tramore, I traveled to Dunabrattin Head on The Copper Coast which stretches for 25 km between Tramore and Dungarvan in County Waterford.

-The Copper Coast is now a UNESCO Global Geopark which gets its name from the 19th Century copper mines that lie at its heart.
-It comprises some 25 kilometres of spectacular coastline consisting of scalloped beaches and coves buttressed and enclosed by rocky headlands.
+The Copper Coast is now a UNESCO Global Geopark that gets its name from the 19th Century copper mines at its heart.
+It comprises some 25 kilometers of spectacular coastline consisting of scalloped beaches and coves buttressed and enclosed by rocky headlands.

-First place we stopped was Dunabrattin Head which offers a spectacular views of the Waterford coastline.
+The first place we stopped was Dunabrattin Head which offers spectacular views of the Waterford coastline.

-Most of the headland here is made of calcareous (calcium-rich) mudstones and sildstones rocks that were laid down in a seafloor environment betwen violent volcanic events.
-The rocks here have yielded a collection of fossils, particularly triolobites, for collection in the 19th century, such as those of the Geological Survey of Ireland.
-Fossils of Bryozoa and shellfish can also be found here.
+Most of the headland here is made of calcareous (calcium-rich) mudstones and siltstone rocks that were laid down in a seafloor environment between violent volcanic events.
+The rocks here have yielded a collection of fossils, particularly trilobites, for display in the 19th century.
+Such as those of the Geological Survey of Ireland.
+Also, you can find here Fossils of Bryozoa and shellfish.

 The headland is particularly renowned for one trilobite species Illaenus bowmanni.

-The headlands at Dunabrattin is also home to a ragged promontory that has been severed from the mainland with a ditch and bank, creating a large promontory fort.
-Iside a fort a smaller area has been isolated with a ditch and bank.
+The headlands at Dunabrattin are also home to a ragged promontory.
+Severed from the mainland with a ditch and bank, creating a large promontory fort.
+Inside a fort, a smaller area has been isolated with a ditch and bank.

-Small promontory forts can be found perched along the cliffs of the Waterford coast.
-They were long thought to be refuges for late prehistoric farmers, escaping warring neighbors and pirates, but they may have been also been pens for animals or more permanent settlements.
+Small promontory forts can be found perched along the cliffs of the Waterford coast that were long thought to be refuges for late prehistoric farmers, escaping warring neighbors and pirates.
+But they may have also been pens for animals or more permanent settlements.
 The small concrete building on the headland of Dunabrattin was built as a coastal lookout in the 20th century, during the Second World War.

 The place name (Dún na mBreatan) means “Fort of the Britons” which is unusual.
-In the mid-first millenium AD, there were strong links across the Irish Sea.
-The Irish were responsible for often raiding the Roman province and were probably invited by the Roman`s to settle and defend West Wales, where Irish inscriptions and Irish personal and tribal name appear.
+In the mid-first millennium AD, there were strong links across the Irish Sea.
+The Irish were responsible for often raiding the Roman province.
+And were probably invited by the Romans to settle and defend West Wales, where Irish inscriptions and Irish personal and tribal names appear.

 Source: Information board at Dunabrattin Head.